connexcs/docs/docs/guides/tshoot-media.md

 **Setting up an Echo Test:**

 1. Login to your account.
-2. Go to Class5 :material-right-menu: Apps and click `+`.
+2. Go to Class5 :material-menu-right: Apps and click `+`.
 3. You will see a Dialog box as shown below.
 4. Write the **Name** of your Echo test.
 5. Enter the **Destination** number for your Echo Test.